All Collections

 Step 4: Take Profit (TP)

-At this step, you determine under what condition and at what percentage of price change the bot should close the position and fix the profit.
+At this step, you determine under what condition the bot should close the position and fix the profit.

 There are four available options: